 - Special Recognition

-The special Filipino Awards Night will be held at:
+The special Filipino Awards Night was held at:

 Where: Banqueting Suite, The Council House, Victoria Square, Birmingham B1 1BB (See map)

 Date: 9th November 2019 (Saturday) | 6:00 PM

 Here is the list of Filipino Leaders Awardees:

 Celebrates the tremendous accomplishments and contributions of women who work and collaborate together to strengthen the community.
 They have identified a local community need or issue and have taken steps to pioneer meaningful change.

 Filipino Women’s Association UK

 They have enriched lives and continue to inspire others through their creativity, compassion, and dedication.